 Exploring UTI Treatment Without Antibiotics

-- Increased Fluid Intake: Staying hydrated may support the body’s natural defenses and is often recommended as part of general self-care.
+- Increased Fluid Intake: Staying hydrated may help support normal urinary function and general self-care.

-These options may support overall urinary health but are not a replacement for medical treatment when an active infection is present.
+These approaches may support urinary health but should not replace medical evaluation or prescribed treatment when an active infection is suspected.

 Important Considerations: